nemtech/nem2-prototyping-tool/README.md

 This project is developed and maintained by NEM Foundation.
 Contributions are welcome and appreciated.
 You can find [NEM Node-RED on GitHub][self];
 Feel free to start an issue or create a pull request.
 Check [CONTRIBUTING](CONTRIBUTING.md) before start.

+## Running tests

+Go to the folder where you stored the repository and run:
+`npm test`

 ## Getting help

 We use GitHub issues for tracking bugs and have limited bandwidth to address them.